 If you use the 'Email' question type in this participation mode, you can still collect email addresses and also send notification emails.

 By default, this participation type allows people to make as many submissions in the survey as they choose.
 This cannot be limited.

 In the Quick Poll tool, the participant is restricted to one submission only as long as they continue to use the same machine and browser.

 This is because we track the submission by the cookie in the browser.
 If you want to use the Quick Poll tool in the field on a tablet, we recommend you load the Quick Poll in an incognito window and refresh the browser after each submission.

-Anyone (ask for email & screen name)
+Unverified (anyone with an email & screen name)

 When you choose this participation type, two fields will be added automatically at the end of the survey or quick poll.
 One is an email field, the other a screen name field.
 In essence, EHQ asks the participant to choose a screen name for a temporary participant account.
 The participant is sent an email afterwards asking if they would like to register on the site.
 This email can NOT be customised.

 Are you confused with all this?
 There's a good chance your participants will be too.
 This is why we strongly recommend you do NOT use this participation type.
 In most cases, one of the other two types will suffice.
 If you are unsure, please ask us.
 If you intend on using this type, make sure you test it yourself on a test survey.

 By default, this participation type allows people to make as many submissions as they choose.
 This cannot be limited.